forgente/blog/content/post/feature-preview-mapping-oidc-groups-to-teams.md

 ![Gitea screenshot copying in the OIDC Auto discovery URL and adding in the mapping](/demos/oidcmapping/12.png)

-Finally, a big thank you to [KN4CK3R](https://gitea.com/KN4CK3R) for their work on the PR that made this possible.
+Finally, a big thank you to [KN4CK3R](https://gitea.com/KN4CK3R) for his work on the PR that made this possible.

 Hope this helps anyone that wants to use SSO with Azure and add automatically their users to an organization team 😃.
 If you do use this, and find any issues, please feel free to open up an issue on the [Gitea issue tracker](https://github.com/go-gitea/gitea/issues).